-Four-times Grand Slam champion Naomi Osaka said she wouldn't attend any press conferences associated with the French Open.
-Naturally, officials at the French Open weren't too happy with her.
+UPDATE: Osaka pulled out of the French Open after being fined $15,000 and saying that her being in the tournament was a distraction to the other players and the sport.
+Original Post: Four-times Grand Slam champion Naomi Osaka said she won't attend any press conferences associated with the French Open.
+Naturally, officials at the French Open 2021 weren't too happy with her.
 Publicity is key, the driving force for events like this.

-In fact, skipping a press conference is such a big deal that players are actually fined money — a lot of money.
+In fact, skipping a press conference is such a big deal that players are actually fined a lot of money and can even be kicked out of the tournament.
 According to the Grand Slam rule book, players can be fined up to $20,000 for skipping a media conference and events like these will have more than one.
 But Osaka said she was ready to accept any sanction.
 Wow.
 She must really hate press conferences!

 So what's the answer?
 How do we reconcile players who can't tolerate the stress and organizations who really need the publicity?
 Is there a middle ground?
 Maybe.